Hierarchical certification of nonclassical network correlations: Abstract

 \section{Abstract}

-With the increased availability of quantum technological devices, it becomes fundamental to have tools to guarantee their correct non-classical behavior.
-This is especially important for quantum networks, which constitute the platforms where multipartite cryptographic protocols will be implemented, and where guarantees of non-classicality translate into security proofs.
-We derive linear and non-linear Bell-like inequalities for networks, whose violation certifies the absence of a minimum number of classical sources in them.
-We do so, firstly, without assuming that nature is ultimately governed by quantum mechanics, providing a hierarchy interpolating between network nonlocality and full network nonlocality.
-Secondly we insert this assumption, which leads to results more amenable to certification in experiments.
+With the increased availability of quantum technological devices, it becomes more important to have tools to guarantee their correct nonclassical behavior.
+This is especially important for quantum networks, which constitute the platforms where multipartite cryptographic protocols will be implemented, and where guarantees of nonclassicality translate into security proofs.
+We derive linear and nonlinear Bell-like inequalities for networks, whose violation certifies the absence of a minimum number of classical sources in them.
+We do so, first, without assuming that nature is ultimately governed by quantum mechanics, providing a hierarchy interpolating between network nonlocality and full network nonlocality.
+Second we insert this assumption, which leads to results more amenable to certification in experiments.